frejanordsiek/hdf5storage/README.rst

        interop with Matlab v7.3 MAT files.
      * Issue #39.
 Documentation now uses the napoleon extension in Sphinx >= 1.3 as a replacement for numpydoc package.
+     * Issue #55.
+Major performance increases by reducing the overhead involved with reading and writing each Dataset and Group.

 0.1.14.
 Bugfix release that also added a couple features.
         * Issue #45.
 Fixed syntax errors in unicode strings for Python